dattv/ML-DL-Lecture-Notes/DeepLearning.md

 ## [Autoencoders of raw images]()
 An autoencoders is an unsupervised algorithm for generating efficient encodings.
 The input layer and target ouput is typically the same. in ML/DL aspect, an <b>encoder</b> typically reduces the dimensional of the data and a <b>decode</b> increases the dimensiona.
 This combination of encoder and decoder is called an autoencoder.
+Autoencoder can also be used for image denoising

 # The bigger deep learning models
 ## [The AlexNet model](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf)